 Proposed Changes

 The Basin Plan amendments are organized into two categories based on the purpose: (I) to incorporate water quality objectives for disinfection byproducts and disinfectant residuals (MCLs and MRDLs or MCLGs and MRDLGs), or (II) to make editorial corrections and clarifications.
 Within these two categories, proposed amendments are organized by Basin Plan section.
-The removal of text is shown in dark red strikethrough (i.e., dark red strikethrough) and the addition of text is shown in dark red underline (i.e., ).
+The removal of text is shown in dark red strikethrough (i.e.,) and the addition of text is shown in dark red underline (i.e., dark red underline).

 III.I.
 Disinfection Byproducts and Disinfectant Residuals